ErnstHot/TypeScript-for-Max/README.md

 ***TypeScript for Cycling '74 Max / MSP / Jitter***

 Compile TypeScript into JavaScript for use in Max.
 Examples show how to use modules and concatenate everything into a single JavaScript file.
-This has not been thoroughly tested and has plenty of TODO's in the definition files, but the grunt work of writing the definitions has been done.
-Expect bugs and missing definitions.
+Still has plenty of TODO's in the definition files, but the grunt work of writing the definitions has been done and it is useable.
+Expect minor bugs and missing definitions.

 Follow this guide to set up Sublime Text and TypeScript: https://cmatskas.com/getting-started-with-typescript-and-sublime-text/

+**Now with documentation!**
+The Max JS documention has been included as JSDoc, with the permission of Cycling '74.

 **Included in this archive**